 Penalties for Driving Without Insurance in Delaware

-Delaware motorists can't operate or register their vehicles before getting car insurance, which financially protects you and other drivers following a car accident.
-Failing to comply with the state's financial responsibility laws can result in fines and a license suspension.
+You cannot drive or register a vehicle in Delaware before getting car insurance.
+This is to financially protect you and other drivers in case of a car accident.
+Failing to comply with the state's financial responsibility law can result in a fine and license suspension.

 Penalties for driving uninsured in Delaware

-Under the Delaware Motor Vehicle Laws, you are required to maintain liability coverage with limits of at least 25/50/10.
-That means you'll need at least $25,000 for bodily liability insurance per person and $50,000 per accident, along with $10,000 for property damage.
+According to the Delaware motor vehicle code, you are required to maintain liability coverage with minimums of 25/50/10.
+That means you'll need bodily liability insurance coverage of at least $25,000 per person and $50,000 per accident, along with $10,000 for property damage per accident.
+Delaware drivers must also carry personal injury protection (PIP) coverage of at least $15,000 per person in an accident and $30,000 per accident.

 You should always carry proof of coverage when driving.
-Police officers may ask for that proof during routine traffic stops, or you could be randomly audited by the state department of motor vehicles.
 Acceptable forms of proof include an insurance ID card issued by your carrier, your official certificate of insurance or an FR-19 statement from your carrier.
-If you don't have any of these on hand when requested, you'll face the penalties.
+Police officers may ask to see proof during a routine traffic stop, or you could be randomly audited by the state's department of motor vehicles.
+If you don't have any of these on hand when requested, you'll face penalties.

 First offense

-When a police officer pulls you over for a routine traffic stop, they may ask for proof of insurance.
-If you can't provide proof and it's your first time getting caught, you'll be charged fines of $1,500–$2,000.
+If you can't provide proof of insurance to a police officer when requested, and it's your first time getting caught, you'll be charged a fine between $1,500 and $2,000.
 The state will also suspend your driver's license for six months.

 Second and subsequent offenses